marioballano/emudore/README.md

 **emulation is instruction-exact**

-That's right, on every emulation cycle a single instruction is fetched and interpreted, the number CPU cycles the instruction has taken to execute is used to synchronize the rest of the chips in a C64 board.
+That's right, on every emulation cycle a single instruction is fetched and interpreted, the number of CPU cycles the instruction has taken to execute is used to synchronize the rest of the chips in a C64 board.

 Unfortunately, this is not the best approach, other emulators are able to execute a single